 A licenced stallholder is a business that has a stall at the market every week of the year and holds a licence agreement issued by the City of Hobart, the operator of the market.
 The licence defines the site number, location, period of tenure, agreed product lines, fees and general terms and conditions.
 These licences are offered for renewal every five years.

 To become a Licenced Stallholder, you need to purchase a licence from an existing stallholder.
 The first thing you need to do is find a suitable market stall business for sale.
 Find current Salamanca Market stalls for sale here.

 Once you have identified a suitable business for sale and held discussions with the stallholder, if you both wish to proceed, you must contact our office on 6238 2430 to discuss the transfer of the licence from the existing stallholder to you.
 Whilst some stallholders park their car onsite, the right to park a vehicle onsite remains at the discretion of the City, is not guaranteed and should be discussed with our office before proceeding with any purchase.

-In order for the licence to be transferred, it is mandatory that you have your product line approved by us, regardless of whether it is the same product line as the existing business or whether it is a different product line.
-Our Stallholder Coordinator can provide you with helpful information about completing the product line pre-approval form.
-If your product line is approved the transfer process will commence and usually takes about four weeks.
+In order for the licence to be transferred, it may be necessary to have your product line approved by us, regardless of whether it is the same product line as the existing business or whether it is a different product line.
+All applicants need to complete the request for pre-approval form so we can gather details about you and your product line.
+The transfer process will commence and usually takes about six weeks.
 It is important to understand that when you purchase a market stall business, you do not own the site, but rather the licence to operate your business from the site.